KoiOates/qmk_firmware/keyboards/ergodox/keymaps/ionstorm/readme.md

 Firmware fingerspelling and modifier keys, WIP

-Disclaimer: I accept no responsibility for brain damaged caused by reading my scatter-brained source code.
+Disclaimer: I accept no responsibility for brain damage caused by reading my scatter-brained source code.
 Comments that may appear to explain what I was thinking may actually only be relevant to code that I deleted because it didn't work.